 Based upon the outcomes of cord blood banking, a couple (mother and father) should decide the procedure way before the birth of their child.

-FDA encourages couples to go for cord blood banking as it could serve as a life-changing transplant for humanity.
+FDA encourages couples to go for cord blood banking as it could be a life-changing transplant for humanity.

 Cite This Page